andydlindsay/lectures/w08d03/README.md

 * Why build it yourself if someone else already has??
 * Component libraries give us easy access to ready-built components that we can plug into our application
 * We can use as much or as little of the component library as we want
-* It is common practice to create custom components that wrap component library components
 * Some examples are [Material-UI](https://material-ui.com/) and [Ant Design](https://ant.design/)

 ### Useful Links